Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Effects sought during misuse

-• Relaxation, calming, reduction of anxiety
+• Relaxation, calming, anxiety reduction

 • Drowsiness or sedation